The Garbagia Project

-Learn more about Garbagia: The Three Green Suns by Rolando Politi.
+Read more about Garbagia: The Three Green Suns on this article by Dylan Garcia.

 Building on last year’s successful Garbagia Island, Loisaida Inc. Center will expand this summer into Garbagia Universe.
 Acting on the continued need to build public historical awareness of cultural immigrant history, and consistent with Loisaida’s commitment to urban place keeping, the project refashions cultural practices of Downtown Latino/a/xs from Carmen Pabón, Jorge Brandon, Bimbo Rivas, Pedro Pietri, Petra Santiago and beyond, to contemporary realities.
 This second cycle will expand to include and explore the pedagogy and practice of the Latin American modernist, Joaquín Torres García, who lived in New York’s Downtown, and who was the subject of investigation of one of our artist-in-residence, and teaching artists for this cycle, Juan Bautista Climent.

-This version will offer three component workshops where participants can hone their skills and realize their final products in a performative exposition.
+The 2nd version of the Garbagia project will offer three component workshops where participants can hone their skills and realize their final products in a performative exposition.
 These include sewing and costume making, sculptural and conceptual art, and performance production, over the span of three weeks in August and September.

 Loisaida 2017 Summer Program Garbagia Universe was made in collaboration with La Plaza Cultural & L.U.N.G.S., thank you.

 2016 Summer Program: